I recently posted this comment at the Traditional Astrologers page on Facebook:

 In the United States the idea of “legal standing” is fairly recent, dating back to only 1922.
 Its first prudential origins occur in Fairchild v.
 Hughes, (1922) which was authored by Justice Brandeis.
 Nowadays we hear about legal “standing” frequently in news broadcasts, and I suspect that the popularity of this term accounts for its current adoption for use in horary.

 It is easy to see why modern astrologers have applied the modern legal notion of standing to horary questions, but there does not appear to be a tradition to support the modern modification of horary practice.
-William Lilly, for example, asked horary questions about politics, prominent figureheads, and the fate of the church and the nation despite the fact that he lacked standing in the modern sense to do so.
+William Lilly, for example, asked horary questions about politics, prominent figureheads, and the fate of the church and the nation despite the fact that he personally lacked standing in the modern sense to do so.
 Consider Lilly’s horaries: “What manner of death Canterbury should die?”
 (CA, p.
 419) and “If the Presbytery shall stand?”
 (CA, p.
 439).
-Lilly had friends in government who were concerned about such issues, but a modern astrologer would ask who has a right to know the answer to such questions and thus “standing” to ask the question in the first place.
+Lilly had friends in government who were concerned about such issues and may have asked him such questions, but a modern astrologer would ask who has a right to know the answer to such questions and thus “standing” to ask the question in the first place.
 Who but Canterbury himself, for example, has a right to know his own manner of death?

-Lilly also maintains that a horary chart can answer the question of whether “a Report or common Rumour were True or False” (CA, p.
-199) without requiring that the querent have a personal stake in the veracity of the rumor.
+Lilly maintains that a horary chart can answer the question of whether “a Report or common Rumour were True or False” (CA, p.
+199), but he also believes that horaries should only be done for matters of pressing personal concern.

 Perhaps the most eloquent passage about what to look for in a horary question comes from Anima Astrologiae by Guido Bonatus (Bonatti).
 Bonatus begins by reflecting on the doctrine of “as above, so below.”
 Whatever occurs in the mind of man has a correlate in the heavens (not, as Frawley points out, “as above, so below sometimes” which the idea of “standing” suggests).
 The following quote is from the Henry Coley translation used by Lilly (italics are mine):